Detroit City Council: Salaries

 Salaries for elected officials are recommended every odd-numbered year by the Detroit Elected Officials Compensation Commission.
 The 7-member board is appointed by the mayor and approved by the council, each member serving a 7-year term.

-After being recommended by the compensation commission, City Council approved a pay increase of 3% on November 19, 2019.
-Regular City Council members will be paid $82,749 annually, while the City Council President will be paid $94,000.
-Recommendations for salaries were recommended and approved in 2015 and 2017.
-Prior to 2015 increases had not happened since 2001.
+City council approved a recommendation by the commission in February 2023, with an immediate pay increase of 7% and 3.5% each fiscal year for the next three years.
+Regular City Council members will be paid $106,231 annually by July 2025, while the City Council President will be paid $111,647.
+Prior to 2015, increases had not happened since 2001.